Looking for places to educate yourself about the extensive harms of pornography? The below sites provide a good starting point.

-Parents of Teens by Culture Reframed: this page offers tips for regular communication, identifying warning signs, links for teens struggling with pornography, educational videos, a Pornography Fact File on Mental Health & addiction, plus more.
+Parents of Teens: tips for regular communication, identifying warning signs, links for teens struggling with pornography, educational videos, a Pornography Fact File on Mental Health & addiction, plus more.

 COMPOSE Yourself!: a practical guide to help parents respond well when they discover their young person has viewed pornography.
 Provided by Culture Reframed, the COMPOSE Yourself! model is adaptable for all ages.

 Their Future.
 Your Voice.

 Stand with eChildhood, an Australian Registered Health Promotion Charity, for…

 - A world where kids can grow up without being harmed by accessing graphic, violent online pornography

 - Prevention of children’s access to pornography through digital child protection buffers

 - Updated legislation and education to address pornography as a public health crisis that increases children and young people’s vulnerabilities to sexual harms

 An initiative of Youth Wellbeing Project, IQ PROGRAMS are a whole-school educational package designed to equip kids & youth to confidently navigate hypersexualised culture and other 21st century challenges.